MooersLab/pymolshortcuts/README.md

 Install one of the Python in-plugins via the marketplace to get syntax highlighting of the pymolshortcuts.py script file

-#### Configuraton: paths to local directories and urls of some webpages
+#### Configuration: paths to local directories and URLs of some web pages

-Around line 500, there are also paths to local directories of pdb files and webmail sites that need to be customized.
+Around line 500, there are also paths to local directories of PDB files and webmail sites that need to be customized.

 ## Do not have PyMOL  or do not want to mess with your existing PyMOL?

-Note that is possible to have multiple versions of PyMOL on one computer.
+Note that multiple versions of PyMOL can be on one computer.
 On the Mac, you can give the package in Applications a different name.
-I append the version number to the stem of the file name: e.g., PyMOL233.app for version 2.3.3.
+I append the version number to the stem of the file name, e.g., PyMOL233.app for version 2.3.3.
 Avoid trouble down the road by NOT introducing whitespaces into the file name.

-### Download incentive version of the current PyMOL
+### Download the incentive version of the current PyMOL

 The incentive version of [PyMOL](https://pymol.org/2/) is easiest to install due to the availability of installers.
 You can use the incentive version for 30 days for free without buying an annual license.

-### Open source alternatives
+### Open-source alternatives

 #### Mac

 See the instructions on the PyMOL Wiki page for installing on the [Mac](https://pymolwiki.org/index.php/MAC_Install).

 There are many ways of installing PyMOL on the Mac.
 I suggest using the install command below instead for installing pymol on the Mac with macports.
 I have used fink, anaconda, homebrew, and macports.
 I have the fewest problems with macports, followed by fink.
-The main barrier to using macports is the need to install the Xcode related command-line tools.
+The main barrier to using Macports is the need to install the Xcode-related command-line tools.
 The protocol for doing so varying with the version of the Mac operating system and the version of Xcode installed on your computer.
 Expect to spend at least an hour installing the command line tools and then macports.
 If this sounds like too much trouble, download the 30-day trials of the incentive version.

 Open source version of pymol via macports works fine.
 It is missing a few minor thrills found in the incentive version like the ability to import background images into the viewport.
 You can have your favorite protein rocking over a scene from your last vacation.
-This is cool but not essential for serious work.
+This is cool  not essential for serious work.
 Note that the install of pymol via macports on the Mac (`sudo port install pymol +python37`) allows specification of the version of the Python interpreter.
 PyMOL can be installed with versions 2.7, 3.5, 3.6, and 3.7 of Python.
 This is handy if you have a module written for only Python3.5 that you want to import into PyMOL to do something unique and creative without writing a new plugin for PyMOL.
 However, only one version of macports PyMOL can be active at a time.
 You could just run `sudo port install pymol +pythonXX` whenever you want to switch versions of pymol because the install goes very quickly.
 The proper way to switch *ports* is to enter `sudo activate `.
 Of course, you have to have the corresponding macports Python interpreter installed prior to installing pymol.
 Open source version of pymol via macports works fine in my hands.
 It has only a few minor frills missing that the incentive has.

 #### Linux